 All three of these words are homophones.
-They sound exactly the same, but mean things completely different.
+They sound exactly the same but have a different meaning.
 Two, of course, is referring to how many of something.

-- There are two dogs in my house.
+- There are two dogs at my house.

 Now we are left with to and too.
 To means to be going somewhere or moving towards something.

 - We went to the store to buy a gallon of milk.